avivfox93/ESP32-Drone/README.md

 ![ESP32-Drone-Top](./ESP32_Drone_Top.png)
 ![ESP32-Drone-Bottom](./ESP32_Drone_Bottom.png)

-Hardware design for dron based of ESP32 and BME6050.
+Hardware design for drone based of ESP32 and BME6050.
 It desinged using KiCad 6.
 Parts chosen for both low cost and stocks availability.

 ### Features